Incentive Travel Tidbits

 If you hire the services of an incentive travel planner, they will work hard for you and you will be charged a fee for services.
 About 10% – 15% of the value of your hotel, accommodation, excursions, etc. is reasonable.
 (Smaller groups will typically pay the higher percentage and there will usually be a minimum fee.)

 If you work with a travel agent, expect to pay a fee for service.
-As airlines continue to chop or even elminate commissions, expect this fee to increase over time.
+As airlines and hotels continue to chop or even elminate commissions, expect this fee to increase over time.

 Suggeted Reading: James Mak explores some of these trends in his book Tourism and the Economy: Understanding the Economics of Tourism available through Amazon.